 You’ll need to emblazon your new big dog’s name on his ID tag, and many owners also like to have their dog’s water bowl, bed or other items monogrammed.
 This is usually easy for dogs with short names, but it can become a problem if you give your dog a lengthy name.

-We’ve listed 400 of the best big dog names below.
+We’ve listed 400 great dog names for big dogs below.
 Feel free to use any of the ones listed or use them as inspiration for other names you devise on your own.

-We’ve grouped the names into a few categories to help make the list easier for you to browse.
-However, many of these names could arguably fit into several different categories, so don’t take our groupings too seriously.
+We’ve grouped the large breed dog names into a few categories to help make the list easier for you to browse.
+However, many of these names for big dogs could arguably fit into several different categories, so don’t take our groupings too seriously.

-We’ve also tried to provide a roughly (pardon the pun) 50-50 mix of male dog names and female dog names, but many are equally appropriate for dogs of either sex.
+We’ve also tried to provide a roughly (pardon the pun) 50-50 mix of big male dog names and big female dog names, but many are equally appropriate for dogs of either sex.

 Classic names are those that have been used a million times before, and they’ll likely be used a million more times in the future.
 You aren’t going to win any creativity contests with these names, but there is a reason most of these have become so popular.